marlinarnz/quetzal_germany/README.md

 * ``model_logit``: Mode choice
 * ``model_assignment``: Route assignment and results validation
 * ``model_emissions``: Calculation of emissions from German passenger transport (post-processing; only applicable with access to inner-zone data (see below))
+* ``00_launcher``: Automatically runs all preparation and modelling steps in order

+All assumptions and scenario parameters are saved in the `input/parameters.xls` file.

 ## Usage